KeimaShikai/game_test/README.md

 # game_test

-To build this game you need cmake and make.
+You need cmake and make to build this game.

 ```
 sudo apt-get update